 Introduction to the competition

-This competition focuses on the modeling of manufacturing processes for system-level sustainability assessment.
-Models can span from traditional scale down to nanoscale processes and be based on mechanical, electrical, chemical, biochemical, and biotechnologies.
+This competition focuses on the modeling of manufacturing processes for system-level sustainability (i.e., economic, environmental, and social) assessment.
+Models can span from traditional scale down to nanoscale processes and be based on mechanical, electrical, chemical, biochemical, and bio technologies.
 Any process type – including batch, continuous, and discrete event – is acceptable.
 Since sustainability is a balance of competing objectives including cost and time as well as environmental considerations, many different types of process performance metrics may be considered.
 In addition, the use of the models for system-level sustainability performance is encouraged.

-The purpose of the competition is to create a venue to foster interest in characterizing manufacturing processes – leading to a common set of descriptive models and performance metrics that support effective and consistent system level analysis and comparisons spanning various manufacturing processes and resources.
-This year’s Theme is Model Reusability.
+The purpose of the competition is maintain a venue to foster interest in characterizing manufacturing processes – leading to a common set of descriptive models and performance metrics that support effective and consistent system level analysis and comparisons spanning various manufacturing processes and resources.
+This year’s theme is Model Exploration.

-Similar to the 2018 competition, the building blocks of each submission are the Unit Manufacturing Process (UMP) models, which represent Reusable Abstractions of Manufacturing Processes (RAMP).
-Possible approaches that participants could take to address this year’s theme include (but are not limited to) the following:
+Similar to previous RAMP competitions (from 2017-2019), the building blocks of each submission are the Unit Manufacturing Process (UMP) models, representing Reusable Abstractions of Manufacturing Processes (RAMP).
+Possible approaches that participants could take to address this year’s theme include (but not limited to) the following:

-A submission may be entered in the competition by submitting a packet to the RAMP 2019 Competition Organizers.
-Entries must be received by March 4, 2019.
-Please refer to the *Description* section for details.
+A submission maybe be entered in the competition by submitting a packet to the RAMP 2020 Competition Organizers.
+Entries must be received by February 24, 2020.
+Please refer to the Description section below for details.

-Finalists selected from the entrants (individual or group) will be expected to give an oral presentation fo their submission at the 2019 MSEC.
+Finalists selected from the entrants (individual or group) will be expected to give an oral presentation of their submission at NAMRC 48/2020 MSEC.
 The use of visual aids and demonstration of actual working models are highly encouraged.

 Dr. William Bernstein